The database preferences screen is where you set up the initial and main properties for the database.

 - Custom CSS File: Allows you to specify a custom CSS file that is loaded when this database is in view.
 Various elements including Tables, Layout Groups, Fields, etc.. can have a custom CSS class name assigned so that it becomes easier to make custom layout changes.

 Creating Database Groups

-In the Advanced database view show at the top of this page the databases are organized by connection and server which makes sense for administrators.
+In the Advanced database view shown at the top of this page, the databases are organized by connection and server which makes sense for administrators.

-In th User database view shown to the right the databases are organized into tabs based on the group that is assigned on the main tab of the Database Preferences screen.
+In the User database view shown to the right, the databases are organized into tabs based on the group that is assigned on the main tab of the Database Preferences screen.